saieswarungarala/IOT-WiFi/2.connect_open_network/READ ME_CONNECTION_OPEN.md

 # Description
 To connect the ESP32 to a specific Wi-Fi network, we should know its SSID and password.
 Additionally, that network must be within the ESP32 Wi-Fi range.
 After scanning the list of Wi-Fi networks we need to connect ESP 32 to one of the specific network.
 We have mainly two types of network connections are available these are open network and encrypted secure network.
-We can classify the type of network by using WiFi.encryptionType (wifiAccesspoint).Where wifiAccesspoint is the name of the respective Wi-Fi network it will return the byte of data from that we can conclude which type of network.
+We can classify the type of network by using <b>WiFi.encryptionType (wifiAccesspoint)</b>.Where wifiAccesspoint is the name of the respective Wi-Fi network it will return the byte of data from that we can conclude which type of network.